coleygroup/del_qsar/README.md

 - DD1S CAIX histograms (1D and 2D) and parity plots
   -  Requires:
   - (i) a file with stored fingerprints for the DD1S CAIX dataset (for instructions, see the "Initial set-up" section above)
-  - (ii) two saved FP-FFNN models (random split, cycle 1+2 split); model hyperparameter values (including learning rate) are specified in the supplemental results spreadsheet
+  - (ii) two saved FP-FFNN models (random split, cycle 1+2 split); model hyperparameter values (including learning rate) are specified in `compiled_results.xlsx` in the `experiments/paper_results` folder
   - Run all cells in `DD1S CAIX histograms and parity plots.ipynb` (can modify fingerprint and model filenames/paths as necessary, in the fourth cell from the top)
 - Triazine sEH / SIRT2 parity plots
   - Requires:
   - (i) a file with stored fingerprints for the triazine library (for instructions, see the "Initial set-up" section above)
-  - (ii) two saved random split FP-FFNN models (triazine sEH, triazine SIRT2); model hyperparameter values (including learning rate) are specified in the supplemental results spreadsheet
+  - (ii) two saved random split FP-FFNN models (triazine sEH, triazine SIRT2); model hyperparameter values (including learning rate) are specified in `compiled_results.xlsx` in the `experiments/paper_results` folder
   - Run all cells in `Triazine parity plots.ipynb` (can modify fingerprint and model filenames/paths as necessary, in the fourth cell from the top)
+- Disynthon parity plots
+  - Requires:
+  - (i) a file with stored fingerprints for the triazine library (for instructions, see the "Initial set-up" section above)
+  - (ii) two saved random split FP-FFNN models (triazine sEH, triazine SIRT2); model hyperparameter values (including learning rate) are specified in `compiled_results.xlsx` in the `experiments/paper_results` folder
+  - Run all cells in `Disynthon parity plots.ipynb` (can modify fingerprint and model filenames/paths as necessary, in the fourth cell from the top)
 - Distributional shift histograms
   - Run all cells in `DD1S CAIX cycle 2 distributional shift.ipynb`
 - Binary classification baseline comparison bar graphs (fixed threshold)